aegray/openfocals/DESIGN.md

 enabled, listens to image captures of the phone screen and forwards those on the event bus, in order to provide screen mirroring to the glasses/custom app.
 (through focals_buddy/app/src/main/java/com/openfocals/services/screenmirror/ScreenFrameListener.java)

+## Network Service

+The network service monitors the event bus for bluetooth messages from the glasses related to network/socket requests.
+Internally this has two subcomponents - a NetworkSocketManager (which handles actual external network connections) and an InterceptedNetworkServiceManager (which handles mocked network connections that will actually be responded to by the app pretending to be an external server).

+For exach request from the glasses, we first check if the InterceptedNetworkServiceManager wants to handle the request, then if it doesn't, we pass the request on to the NetworkSocketManager.

+The following commands may come in from the glasses:

+* HostWhois - requesting an ip address for a given host.
+To facilitate intercepting network traffic, the InterceptedNetworkServiceManager may provide manual internal ip addresses which it tracks for a subset of domains - so that when it seems further requests to these addresses, it knows it should handle them.

+* SocketOpen - a request to open a new socket connection to a given ip

+* SocketClose - a request to close an existing socket connection

+* SocketError - a request to reset a socket connection

+* SocketData - a request to send some data on the socket connection

+Each open socket connection is labelled with an incrementing id so that the glasses can refer to an open connection by id.

+The NetworkSocketManager is relatively straightforward - managing a set of external socket connections to remote sites and feeding data back and forth to the glasses.

+The InterceptedNetworkServiceManager is more interesting and tracks:
+* domain name to ip remappings, for serving fake or remapped whois information to the glasses

+* created/open "internal" intercepted socket connections - basically socket connections the glasses requested that we open and are being handled internally by some subcomponent.
+The base class for this is InterceptedNetworkServiceManager.InterceptedNetworkSession - and other components implement their own custom sessions by overriding the onOpen, onData, onError, and onClose methods of these.

+* ip address to InterceptedNetworkSessionFactory mappings - mapping which subcomponent should handle creating InterceptedNetworkSessions for different ip addresses.

+The InterceptedNetworkServiceManager doesn't register any default services - but provides methods to register new domain remappings (registerRemapping) and new services (registerServiceForIP and registerServiceForDomain)

+### Presentation intercept
+Probably the simplest service is the PresentationInterceptService (focals_buddy/app/src/main/java/com/openfocals/services/network/present/PresentationInterceptService.java)

+This provides an InterceptedNetworkSessionFactory which creates sessions for new connections destined for a presentation site (something on herokuapp).
+These sessions do the following:
+* Wait for an initial http request coming from the glasses - this http request is expected to be a request to switch to a websocket protocol.
+The request also specifies the code that was typed in the glasses (I think it's a 3 character code each comprised of A-F)

+* Once that request is received, sends back the necessary data to tell the glasses they're now communicating through the websocket protocol.
+It also looks up what sub providers we have registered for the provided code and instantiates one of them (provided we have one) - which will then handle providing the actual slide/text content going forward

+* Send an initial json message through the websocket indicating the glasses are connected

+* Handle incoming json commands from the glasses to go to the next or previous slide

+* Handle feeding data from the chosen sub provider to the glasses

+Each subprovider inherits from PresentationProvider (/focals_buddy/app/src/main/java/com/openfocals/services/network/present/PresentationProvider.java) and can implement the onNext, onPrevious (which are called when the glasses request a new slide), resetPresentation() which is called on initial startup of a connection, and onClose when the connection is closed.
+Additionally the subprovider may call sendCard(string_text) at any time, possibly from another thread, which can allow you to stream changing text to the glasses screen rather than having to wait for a next/previous slide command.

+### Cloud mock
+The cloud mock service (focals_buddy/app/src/main/java/com/openfocals/services/network/cloudintercept/CloudMockService.java) is a bit more complicated.
+It intercepts https requests to the registered cloud address (cloud.ofocals.com), handles decryption/encryption of the ssl connection, and provides an http endpoint handler to handle different web requests (For example get /v1/device/companions).

+Similar to the presentation intercept, the cloud mock service implements an InterceptedNetworkSessionFactory which can create new socket sessions (CloudMockService.InterceptedCloudSSLSession).

+Internal to each session is an instance of SSLServerDataHandler (focals_buddy/app/src/main/java/com/openfocals/commutils/ssl/SSLServerDataHandler.java) which handles the initial ssl handshake, decrypts incoming data and encrypts outgoing data.
+There is also an HTTPEndpointHandler session - which handles the plaintext http requests after decryption.

+All data received from the glasses is fed to this ssl handler, then the resulting output data is fed to the http request handler.

+The CloudMockService registers several default http endpoints which the glasses expects:
+* /v1/device/companions which is and endpoint meant for the glasses to register that they're active

+* /v1/device which is meant to provide device information

+* /v1/messenger/user which provides user information for the messaging app

+* /v1/feature-manager/user which provides a list of features available

+It also holds a handle to a CloudIntegrationHandler (focals_buddy/app/src/main/java/com/openfocals/services/network/cloudintercept/CloudIntegrationHandler.java) which manages further registration of cloud integrations (for example notes, tasks, etc).